Fieldwork

 Project Description:

 Ambergris Caye, a Caribbean island off the north coast of Belize, provides the setting for the summer 2020 summer field school in Maya archaeology sponsored by the University of North Carolina Wilmington.
-Students will earn 6 academic credits over the course of this four-week program, which runs from May 25 to June 23, 2020, with a four-day break scheduled at about the mid-point of the field school.
+Students will earn 6 academic credits over the course of this four-week program, which runs from May 21 to June 19, 2023, with a four-day break scheduled at about the mid-point of the field school.
 Students will be trained in all aspects of archaeological field methods, including surveying, excavation, recording, and preliminary laboratory work of processing and analysis of archaeological materials.
 Dr. Scott Simmons, a professor in the Department of Anthropology at UNCW, has directed eight separate archaeology field schools in Belize since 2001, the last three of which took place on Ambergris Caye (in 2010, 2012, and 2017).
 The research focus of the field school is the San Pedro site (ca AD 1400-1600+), located in one of the few areas of San Pedro Town that have not been seriously impacted by historic and modern construction activities.
 This particular program builds on the successes of the 2017 archaeology field school program at the site, where numerous Maya domestic features, human remains, and a wide range of Late Postclassic, Spanish Colonial, and British era artifacts were recovered.
 Students have the opportunity to actively engage in and make contributions to archaeological research that focuses on a period of Maya prehistory researchers are still striving to better understand.
-They will work directly with other professional archaeologists specializing in lithic, ceramic, and faunal analysis as well as the analysis and interpretation of Spanish and British colonial materials.
+Students will work directly with other professional archaeologists specializing in lithic, ceramic, and faunal analysis as well as the analysis and interpretation of Spanish and British colonial materials.
 Academic credits will be earned through completion of the Archaeological Field Methods (ANT 311) course offered by the University of North Carolina Wilmington.
 These credits are transferrable to other colleges and universities in the US, Canada, and beyond.

 Period(s) of Occupation: Maya Late Postclassic Period, ca AD 1300-1500